mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 With your passport number, someone could:

-* Book an international flight as you (but not actually fly on it without the physical passport)
+* Book an international flight as you[^noflyzone].
+* Apply for anything that requires proof of identity documentation with the government, e.g. Working with children check
-* Register a SIM card (and so get an internet connection that's traceable to you, not them, hiding them from the government)
+* Activate a SIM card (and so get an internet connection that's traceable to you, not them, hiding them from the government)
 * Create a fake physical passport from a template, with the correct passport number (which they then use to cross a border, open a bank account, or anything)
 * who knows what else, not me, bc i have never done a crime

-### Is a booking reference a password?

-Yes, but it's not treated like one.
+[^noflyzone]: But not actually fly on it without the physical passport.

+### Are you a big bozo, a big honking goose, if you post your boarding pass Instagram?
+Nah, it's an easy mistake to make.
+How are you supposed to know not to?
+It's not obvious that your boarding pass is secret, like a password.

+_But_ now that you've read this blog post, I regret to inform you that you _will_ in fact be an entire sack of geese if you go and post your boarding pass now.

 ## When did all of this happen?
 * March 22 - [@hontonyabbott](https://instagram.com/hontonyabbott) posts a picture of a boarding pass and baggage receipt.
 I log in to the website and get the passport number, phone number, and internal Qantas comments.